-The cost of welding training programs can be expensive, but that expense shouldn’t stop you from fulfilling your dreams of working in the welding field.
+The cost of welding training programs can feel expensive, but that shouldn’t stop you from fulfilling your dreams of working in the welding field.
 To help offset the cost of trade school and college, financial aid is available.
 Continue reading to learn more about getting financial aid for welding training.

 What Types Of Financial Aid Are Available?